 - Describe the fish species present on the basis of the surveys carried out and the data available (e.g. electric and experimental fishing, government and historical databases, sport fishing data).
-Identify the sources of the data and provide the information concerning the fishing carried out (e.g. location of sampling stations, catch methods, date of catches, species, number of catches per species); - Specify the location and surface area of potential or confirmed fish habitats and describe how they are used by fish (spawning, rearing, growth, feeding, migration, overwintering); - Locate and describe suitable habitats for species at risk that appear on federal and provincial lists and that are found or are likely to be found in the study area; - Document any blasting activity near water where vibrations may affect fish behaviour, such as spawning or migrations.
+Identify the sources of the data and provide the information concerning the fishing carried out (e.g. location of sampling stations, catch methods, date of catches, species); - Specify the location and surface area of potential or confirmed fish habitats and describe how they are used by fish (spawning, rearing, growth, feeding, migration, overwintering); - Locate and describe suitable habitats for species at risk that appear on federal and provincial lists and that are found or are likely to be found in the study area; - Document any blasting activity near water where vibrations may affect fish behaviour, such as spawning or migrations; and - Indicate how fish passage will be maintained for sites where stream crossings are to be installed, constructed or modified.